When to Bring a Deal Coach Into a Live Opportunity

 3. The business case is weak or generic

-The seller doesn’t need false precision.
+The goal isn’t false precision.

 4. The forecast relies on optimism